In the context of organic chemistry, which of the following best ... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, which of the following best describes a functional group?
+In the context of organic chemistry, which of the following best describes climax species?

 A